CLI Use

 (role, label, state, value, hint), data-testid, and text content.

-Any MCP-aware browser tool (Claude Code, Cursor, Codex, Chrome MCP) treats the sim like a website — clicks the same elements, reads the same labels, types into the same inputs.
+Any MCP-aware browser tool (Claude Code, Cursor, Codex, Chrome MCP) treats the sim like a website: it clicks the same elements, reads the same labels, and types into the same inputs.

 Two modes:

-- Shallow — flat DOM, one element per hit-testable node.
-Default.
+- Shallow: flat DOM, one element per hit-testable node.

 Throttle defaults to 100 ms; window.__sootsimA11y.active() drops to 30 ms